marcelalmesberger/Human-Cell-Explained/README.md

 1. Download the [code repository](https://github.com/marcelalmesberger/Human-Cell-Explained/archive/master.zip) and unzip the folder

-2. Open Amazon Sumerian and create and empty scene
+2. Open Amazon Sumerian and create an empty scene

 3. Import human_cell_explained.zip into your scene